ionic-team/ionic-site/docs/nightly/api/directive/menuClose/index.md

 Closes a side menu which is currently opened.
+By default, navigation transitions will not animate between views when the menu is open and this directive is used to close the menu.